margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the man in DC who gave me the fan
 * Grateful for self-assessment, honesty with myself about self-justification
 * Grateful for Black History month
+* Grateful for all the people in the prison cells
+* Grateful for all the people in hosipitals
+* Grateful for all the people in schools
+* Grateful for the inner artist in every human being
+* Grateful for the inner child in every human begin
+* Grateful for being a "child of the universe"
 * Grateful for the man singing with the Consortium in Memphis
 * Gratitude for Muslim prayers
 * Gratitude for the world history teacher at Norfolk Academy